mserajnik/vmangos-deploy/README.md

 [here][image-vmangos-server-versions] and
 [here][image-vmangos-database-versions] respectively.
-Older images are automatically deleted; only the images from the last 45 builds are kept (which usually means the builds from the last 45 days, unless there have been builds outside of the normal daily schedule or there have been no VMaNGOS commits on some days).
+Older images are automatically deleted; only the images from the last 45 builds are kept (which generally means the builds from the last 45 days, unless there have been builds outside of the normal daily schedule or there have been no VMaNGOS commits on some days).